boltonkhan/Meme-Generator/README.md

 - https://getbootstrap.com/ ver.
 4.3.1

 ## Setup
-- To run the app you need to use at least Phython 3.9.
+- Note!
+To run the project you need to install pdftotext CLI tool: https://www.xpdfreader.com/pdftotext-man.html.
+Application is tested with: pdftotext version 20.10.0.
 - Additional required libraries are listed in *"requirements.txt"* file.
-- Aditionally you need to install pdftotext CLI tool: https://www.xpdfreader.com/pdftotext-man.html which is not covered in *"requirements.txt"* file.
+- To run the app you need to use at least Phython 3.9.
 - To use all features of the app is needed to have an active api key of the unsplash api.
 The api key should be stored in the valid json file with the structure:

 `{